 Financial Services

-The Parties will cooperate in Georgia's preparations for the approximation of relevant legislation to the EU acquis listed in the relevant Annex to the Association Agreement and of the international standards listed in the relevant article of the DCFTA.
+The cooperation will aim at preparing Georgia for the modernisation of its financial regulatory and supervisory framework, so as to conform itself to internationally agreed regulatory standards in the field of financial services, using EU legislation and international instruments referred to in the relevant annexes to the Association Agreement as a reference to develop a set of rules appropriate to Georgia.
+This cooperation shall include the following actions and contribute to achieving the following objectives:

 (NB The law of Georgia on Facilitating the Prevention of Illicit Income Legalisation was amended taking into account the FATF standards and requirements of the EU Directives).
 Cooperation will include:

 Short-term priorities